-Collin County Clerk Receives Five Star Exemplary Vital Award for 2015
+Collin County Clerk Receives Five Star Vital Award for 2017

-At the 61st Annual Conference on Vital Statistics in Austin on Dec.
-9-11th, the Collin County Clerk's office was presented for the year 2015 the
+At the 63rd Annual Conference on Vital Statistics in Austin on Dec.
+6th-8th, the Collin County Clerk's office was presented for the year 2017 the

 Five Star Vital Registration Award by the Texas Department of Health, State Health Services Vital Statistics Unit.
 This award is presented annually for exemplary work in the area of Vital Registration.
 The criteria for qualifications of this award include timeliness of filing registrations entered into the state database by the clerk's office, extremely low error rate, annual training at conferences, use of the Texas Electronic Registrar (TER) for all birth, death and marriage registrations, completing an assessment survey, and use of State Dept. of Health required banknote paper.
-Mrs. Kemp attributed the 2015 win to her staff, Mary Collins Supervisor, Pat Crosswhite, Amanda Segovia, Louann Fawcett & Angie McFarland who have strived to maintain the high standards.
-The annual three-day conference included topics on TER Birth Registration, Detecting Fraud, Local Registrar Statutes-Rider 72 Recommendations, Data Quality and System Integration, Marriage License Issuance, TER Death Registration, Local Registrar Panel, Unusual Birth Scenarios, Passport Fraud, Paternity Certification and others.
+Mrs. Kemp attributed the 2017 win to her staff, Lead Clerk Mary Collins, Pat Crosswhite, Amanda Segovia, Lucy Oman, Louann Fawcett and Tynea Kelley who have strived to maintain the high standards.
+The annual three-day conference included topics on TER Birth Registration, Detecting Fraud, Local Registrar Statutes-Rider 72 Recommendations, Data Quality and System Integration, Marriage License Issuance, TER Death Registration, Local Registrar Panel, Unusual Birth Scenarios, Paternity Certification and others.

 Look What's Happening: